CASE STUDY 02 // PROCESS ARCHITECTURE

 Users weren't apathetic; they were anxious.
 Complex recycling rules created "Paralysis by Analysis," leading to high intent but low action.

-Shifted focus from "Education" to "Validation."
-I built a gamified system that simplified the input process and rewarded physical action immediately.
+Shifted focus from teaching to rewarding.
+Built a gamified system that simplified input and validated physical action immediately.

 Technical Deliverables